LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/January/week-of-january-28th.md

 For messaging connectors, secure forms will be sent to the relevant channel via an external link.
 The consumer will be able to tap on the link, which will navigate them to the device default browser, where they will be able to see the form, fill it and submit.

-The design for the form in the messaging connectors experience is inherited from the engagement window default design.

 * Secure form flow for connector channels:
   * Connector channels that will support secure forms in upcoming releases: WhatsApp Business, Facebook Messenger, Apple Business Chat and Google RCS Business Messaging
   * SMS over Twilio will support secure forms via an external clickable link - all future channels will be supported in the same manner, and will only present the link to the consumer which will allow him to tap and open the secure form on the device browser